-Please be considerate and note that use of the staff room (4th floor) is restricted to staff and PhD students in the Department
+Please be considerate and note that use of the staff room (4th floor) is restricted to staff and PhD students in the School

-Departmental seminars are held approximately every 4 weeks on Wednesday afternoon.
+School of Geography seminars are held approximately every 4 weeks on Wednesday afternoon.
 All graduate students are expected to attend.
-The seminars help you to keep up to date with a variety of current research topics and provide you with an excellent opportunity to hear visitors to the Department.
+The seminars help you to keep up to date with a variety of current research topics and provide you with an excellent opportunity to hear visitors to the School.
 You may find some seminars specifically related to your own research area, and they offer an opportunity to get to know people.
-You are also encouraged to attend inter-departmental seminars organised by Geography staff.
-PhD students are required to give at least one full department seminar at some point during their training.
+You are also encouraged to attend inter-School seminars organised by Geography staff.
+PhD students are required to give at least one full School of Geography seminar at some point during their training.

 To receive regular updates regarding Geography seminars, please subscribe to our distribution list.